mso-docs/docs/README.md

     "aether" : "grain"
 }
 ```
-If these work properly, they will appear as code blocks.
+If these work properly, the samples will appear as code blocks.
 If not then...
 Oops.

 ### More Documentation?